 What are they made up of?

 The organs of the reproductive system include the genitalia (penis and vulva) and other organs like the testes (male) and ovaries (female).

-Reproductive supporting ingredients in Good Green Stuff
+Reproductive supporting ingredients in Good Green Vitality

 The health of the reproductive system is dependent on the health of the inter-related systems of the body, so, a diet that is rich in nutrients, and specific nutrients that support other organ systems will aid the health of the reproductive system.

 Preliminary evidence suggests that grapeseed extracts might help us to balance hormones by acting as an aromatase inhibitor.
 (195)

 There are many purported benefits to overall health from the traditional use of Cocoa and Cocoa-containing foods and drinks and these include benefits to the cardiovascular, nervous, respiratory, and reproductive systems.
 (227, 228)